Language demographics of Quebec: Anglicization and Francization

 The result is a largely bilingual workforce.
 Francophones are often compelled to learn English to find employment (particularly in the Montreal area), while anglophones in the province are pressured to do the same with French, and allophones are asked to learn both.
 Census data adjusted for education and professional experience show that bilingual francophones had a greater income than bilingual anglophones by the year 2000.

 In 2001, 29% of Quebec workers declared using English, either solely (193,320), mostly (293,320), equally with French (212,545) or regularly (857,420).
 The proportion rose to 37% in the Montreal metropolitan area, where bilingualism is common.
 Outside Montreal, on the other hand, the proportion of anglophones has shrunk to 3% of the population and, except on the Ontario and U.S. borders, struggles to maintain a critical mass to support educational and health institutions – a reality that only immigrants and francophones usually experience in the other provinces.
 Unilingual anglophones are however still on the decline because of the higher English-French bilingualism of the community's younger generations.

 Not all analysts are entirely comfortable with this picture of the status of the English language in Quebec.
 For example, a more refined analysis of the Census data shows that a great deal of anglicization continues to occur in the communities traditionally associated with the English-language group, e.g., the Chinese, Italian, Greek and Indo-Pakistani groups.
 Nevertheless, a majority of new immigrants in every census since 1971 have chosen French more often than English as their adopted language.
 Statistics Canada's 2011 National Household Survey of Canada reported that for the first time in modern history, the first official language of more than half of Quebec immigrants was French.
 Those who spoke French as their first official language formed 51.1% of all immigrants to the province, while an additional 16.3% spoke both French and English; among those who immigrated to the province between 2006 and 2011, the proportion who spoke French as their first official language was 58.8%.

-Aboriginal peoples
+Language Politics

-Aboriginal peoples in Quebec are a heterogeneous group of about 71,000 individuals, who account for 9% of the total population of Aboriginal peoples in Canada.
-Approximately 60% of those are officially recognized as "Indians" under the federal Indian Act.
-Nearly half (47%) of this population in Quebec reported an Aboriginal language as mother tongue, the highest proportion of any province.
-The following table shows the demographic situations of Aboriginal peoples in Quebec:
+Francophones in Quebec tend to vote for the Parti Québécois, While Non-Francophones tend to vote for the Quebec Liberal Party.